New Apostolic Church

 The New Apostolic Church (NAC) is a Christian church of the Irvingian tradition.
-Its origins are in 1863, in the split from the Catholic Apostolic Church during a schism in Hamburg, Germany.
+Its origins are in 1863, when some members of a newly formed group of apostles settled in Germany to freely continue its practices to teach and baptize.
+The split left the Catholic Apostolic Church on one side and the Hamburg congregation on the other.

 The church has existed since 1863 in Germany and since 1897 in the Netherlands.
 It came about from the schism in Hamburg in 1863, when it separated from the Catholic Apostolic Church, which itself started in the 1830s as a renewal movement in, among others, the Anglican Church and Church of Scotland.

 The Second Coming of Christ is at the forefront of the New Apostolic doctrines.
 Most of its doctrines are akin to mainstream Christianity and, especially its liturgy, to Protestantism, whereas its hierarchy and organisation could be compared with the Catholic Church.
 It is a central church in the Irvingian orientation of Christianity.

 The church considers itself to be the re-established continuation of the Early Church and that its leaders are the successors of the twelve apostles.
 This doctrine resembles Restorationism in some aspects.

 The official abbreviation in English-speaking countries is NAC (for New Apostolic Church), whereas it is NAK in German (Neuapostolische Kirche), ENA in French (Église Néo Apostolique), and INA in Portuguese (Igreja Nova Apostólica) and Spanish (Iglesia Nueva Apostólica).